chrishuber/bay-area-wild-mushrooms/README.md

 <p>Sourcing the data was tricky: the records I was able to find were often partial and the data subject to user error.
 However, the source is reputable, curated, and well-known one among mycologists and as such I was be able to detect improperly formatted or submitted data with some thorough EDA.</p>

 <p>I used Selenium to create an automation script which simulated clicks on the NOAA (National Ocanic and Atmospheric) website in order to scrape weather data for a number of different weather stations.
-This also required EDA to account for missing values.</p>
+This also required subsequent EDA to account for missing values.</p>

 <p align="center">
 <img src="./images/weather_by_cluster.png">
+<i><a href="https://public.tableau.com/profile/chris.huber#!/vizhome/BayAreaEdibleMushrooms/WeatherConditionsByCluster?publish=yes" target="_blank">interactive version</a></i>
 </p>

-<p>I used KMeans to cluster data which while proving ineffective for classification was useful in assigning weather values.
+<p>I used the KMeans unsupervised classification algorithm to cluster data which while proving ineffective for classification was useful in assigning weather values.
 This was significant due to the microclimates that exist in the Bay Area creating conditions where temperature and precipitation can vary greatly over short distances, from San Francisco to Berkeley for example.
 <p><img src="./images/mush_cluster_map.png"></p>
+<i><a href="https://public.tableau.com/profile/chris.huber#!/vizhome/BayAreaEdibleMushroomsByName/EdibleMushroomsbyName" target="_blank">interactive version</a></i>
 </div>

-### <span style="color:#AAA">Risks, Assumptions, and Limitations</span>
+### <span style="color:#AAA">Problematic Factors</span>
 <div style="margin-left: 30px; margin-right: 30px;">
-<p>One of the risks of this dataset was that it does not record quantity, simply occurrences.
+<p>One of the issues with this dataset was that it did not record quantity, simply occurrences.
 This means that while the mushrooms of the same species typically grow in a given area, there is no record of the amount.
 Thus, this should not be seen as a guide to finding any particular amount of a given mushroom but rather its existence in an area.</p>

-<p>Limitations became more evident over time.
-I was unable to find data on very important factors like soil composition which could significantly increase my accuracy scores.
+<p>I was unable to find data on very important factors like soil composition which could significantly increase my accuracy scores.
 There is also a sparsity of data given the time period I am analyzing for (20689 observations (2404 edible) over a 12 year period) which might be shored up if I could gain access to additional and more detailed data.</p>
 </div>

 ### <span style="color:#AAA">Statistical Analysis</span>
 <div style="margin-left: 30px; margin-right: 30px;">
-<p><b>Implementation</b><br/>
+<p><b>Model Selection</b><br/>
 I quickly realized that this was a classification problem.
 As such, I built pipelines to evaluate a number of different models both with and without Standard Scalar and PCA (Principal Component Analysis).
 The scores I was getting revealed that the best performing models were Logistic Regression without PCA and SVC using PCA.
 Logistic Regression is a mainstay in classification and predictive modeling while I attribute the success of SVC to the dimensionality splitting capabilities of the RBF kernel which can analyze data in three or more dimensions.
 </p>